 - In 2006, the concept of self-directed care emerged as a priority, recognizing that consumers have the right to design their own care plans, and hire caregivers they choose.

 In its latest iteration, the OAA’s funding increases by 6%; it prioritizes improved nutrition with the inclusion of locally sourced foods, as well as funding for the services of registered dieticians; it raises the role of Area Agencies on Aging (AAAs) and Aging and Disability Resource Centers (ADRCs) in providing information and referral services to help people remain in the community.

 For 50 years, the Older Americans Act has been instrumental in saving millions of dollars a year by helping people avoid or delay placement in a nursing home, the most costly long-term care setting.

-We applaud the Congress and the President for updating and strengthening this important piece of legislation.
 It has supported and will continue to support innovation in programming for our aging population, and a safety net that helps millions of people retain their independence to the extent that they are able.

 Scared You’ll Hire the Wrong In-Home Caregiver?
 Resources for Getting it Right